foxsae/The-One-True-Lisp-Style-Guide/README.md

 (CLHS) [Common Lisp Hyper Spec](http://www.lispworks.com/documentation/lw60/CLHS/Front/index.htm)

 ## RESULTS SO FAR...

+#### These results are a work in progress.
+I will accept changes to them if you can show points where there is general agreement between any two or more of the guides from the sources list.
+If you know of an important Common Lisp style guide that should be included here please let me know.

 ### 1. Documentation
   * **Consensus:** Docstrings are very important.
 Docstrings are more important than comments.
 ### 2. Comment Conventions